 Removing the 3rd molars can prevent decay or infection from spreading – as well as avoid crowding through the rest of the mouth.
 This is of particular importance if you’ve recently had braces!

-Should the wisdom teeth need to be removed, Dr. Jeff typically numbs the area and uses nitrous oxide or oral sedation to keep you or your teen comfortable.
+Should the wisdom teeth need to be removed, Dr. Jeff typically numbs the area and uses laughing gas and oral sedation to keep you or your teen comfortable.
 In some cases, we may also have an anesthesiologist come in to provide IV sedation throughout the procedure.

 Some people never have any problems whatsoever with their wisdom teeth.
 But, if you’re beginning to feel a bit of pressure in your jaws or starting to see your lower teeth crowd together unexpectedly, it could be a sign that your wisdom teeth are pushing them forward.

 It only takes a few minutes to take an x-ray and have Dr. Jeff check your smile.
 Get the fast answers that you need, and the pain relief that you can count on.
 Call Torghele Dentistry today to schedule!